zhaw-hsb/aurora-notifier/README.md

 ### Eager Theme Module
 - src/themes/zhaw/eager-theme.module.ts

-A new import "FormModule" must be made in the Eager Theme Module so that the Dynamic Lookup Extended HTML runs.
+A new import "FormModule" must be made in the Eager Theme Module, so that the Dynamic Lookup Extended HTML runs.

 <a name="zhaw-shared-components"/>